 A note from the Editor: I know how complex and how discipline is required, memory, and attention to maintain, consistently, a treatment like ours.

 fortunately I discovered, quite recently, but already incorporated into my routine, an application for Android called © *** *** MEDISAFE.
 It is, literally, a nurse (nurses truth can never be replaced, away from me, I have received and I receive them, for almost twenty years, affection, care, respect, attention, love ...) especially for your day to day .

 Takes some work to set up, because you have to feed the application the medicines you take (and can set up to facilitate the tablet is round or if it is long, one way or another, green, blue (this is good link.
 There are others there but I really enjoyed this and honestly, I do not know if there is a version for Iphone.
 But if you can have a simple cell phone (my still runs Android © 2.2) that operate with Android © eu, I never recommend anything, I recommend this app.

 This information was provided by CATIE (Canada Exchange of AIDS treatment information).
 For more information, contact CATIE, 1.800.263.1638 or Catie.
 The credit must appear on any online publication, with a link back to the original.

 The translation into Portuguese of Brazil can not be used without prior permission in writing of those responsible for Seropositive Web Site, subject to the offender, the possible implications of the laws be charging intellectual property rights.

-Translation adjustment and revision of the original in English Canada for the Portuguese of Brazil (it does not exist Brazil with "z" and "Brazil" is an idiomatic aberration created for persons Which only God knows why They do this ...) the original Geriatric syndromes found to be common in some HIV-positive peopleby Claudio Souza.
+English translation for the Portuguese of Brazil (it does not exist Brazil with "z" and "BraZil" is an idiomatic aberration created for persons that only God knows why they do this ...) of the original in Geriatric syndromes found to be common in some HIV-positive people by Claudio Souza.